compass rose

 We read

-We start any projects* or set out for an adventures** (limited to one per day)
+We start any projects* or set out for an adventures** (limited to one per day - any more engenders stress)

 We have lunch.
 This is usually our main meal.
 It could occur ashore if the step before has taken us there, otherwise, prepare, eat and clean up)